-The core purpose of the 25-year strategic plan was to strengthen the Osage government and society in order to preserve and perpetuate a full and abundant Osage way of life that benefits all Osages, living and as yet unborn.
+The core purpose of the 25-year strategic plan is to strengthen the Osage Nation government and society in order to preserve and perpetuate a full and abundant Osage way of life that benefits all Osages, living and as yet unborn.

-The Osage Nation the Osage Nation Strategic Update The Next 5 Years: 2020-2025 is the result of a broad-reaching and comprehensive survey of the Osage tribal members and their priorities for the direction of the Nation.
+The Osage Nation Strategic Update The Next 5 Years: 2020-2025 is the result of a broad-reaching and comprehensive survey of the Osage tribal members and their priorities for the direction of the Nation.

 Why is having a strategic plan important?

-The Strategic Plan Update is a guideline and a roadmap for the direction of the Nation based on input from Osage Tribal members.
+The Strategic Plan is a guideline and a roadmap for the direction of the Nation based on input from members of the Osage Nation.

 What benefits come from a strategic plan?

-The Plan is demonstrates the Osage Nation’s accountability to the input of the tribal members
+- The Plan demonstrates the Osage Nation’s accountability to the input of Osage Nation tribal members.

 How often do you update a strategic plan?